-Prior to joining the George W. Bush Institute, she taught pre-k through college level students in a variety of teaching roles in private, public, and charter schools, and her passion is teaching students to read.
+Prior to joining the George W. Bush Institute, Eva taught pre-k through college level students in a variety of teaching roles in private, public, and charter schools, and her passion is teaching students to read.
 She has been a trainer of teachers, and most recently she held the position of Director of Education in the central administration office of an urban charter school.

 The Overlooked Role of the School Principal